-The Address Table contains the unicast MAC addresses and VLAN identifier associated with each port (that is, the source port), sorted by MAC address or VLAN.
+The Address Table contains the unicast MAC addresses and VLAN identifier associated with each port (that is, the source port associated with the address and VLAN), sorted by MAC address or VLAN.
 You can also clear the entire address table, or information associated with a specific address; or set the aging time for deleting inactive entries.
 The information displayed in the Address Table is indicated in the following figure and table.

 Aging Time (10-415): 300 seconds

-Dynamic Address Counts: 89
+Dynamic Address Counts: s: 107

 Static Address Counts: 0